2023 Solar Incentives Guide for Scranton, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Your local Scranton solar panel installation expert can provide you with more information about the ITC and how it applies to your situation.
+Your local Scranton solar panel installation expert can provide more information about the ITC and how it might apply to your situation.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these can include rebates, tax credits and more.
-These incentives might be given out by your county or municipality, or by the Pennsylvania government.
-Some are ongoing, while others are available for a limited time.
+Not all solar incentives are federal; rebates, tax credits and more are often offered at the local or state level.
+These incentives might be provided by the Pennsylvania government, or by your county or municipality.
+Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Scranton